COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Caffeine and Pregnancy

 Too much caffeine is not good for you or your baby.
 Health Canada recommends that all women who can become pregnant, are pregnant or breastfeeding have no more than 300 mg of caffeine a day.
 Be aware of how much caffeine you are getting from coffee, tea and other foods and beverages.
-Drinking water, milk or unsweetened fortified soy beverages are better choices.
+Drinking water, milk or unsweetened fortified plant-based beverages are better choices.

 Changes in Your Body During Pregnancy